texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ## Section 1.2 - Metal

 Items in this section involve student created projects in which students used traditional and modern metal trade tools, methods, and techniques to create projects.
 Projects may contain minimal use of CNC mills, lathes, computer-controlled lasers, plasma cutters, etc. Projects that used CNC mills, lathes, computer-controlled lasers, plasma cutters, etc. for more than 80% of fabrication of the total project should not be entered in this category.
 Purchased materials such as glass, mirrors, and hardware must be listed in documentation and do not count as an additional construction material.
-Students are responsible for the
+Students are responsible for the design, material selection, and any assembly necessary to complete the project.

 ### Decorative

 Projects in this category are entirely made of metal for the primary use to be for decoration.
-Example
+Example projects include but not limited to signs, yard art, table inlays, and name plates.

 | Event                                                              | Event # |
 | ------------------------------------------------------------------ | ------- |